 The MITW is not a tribal program, but the Education Department, in combination with the Enrollment Department will process the Michigan Indian Tuition Waiver application for eligible tribal members.
 Those eligible are ¼ or more blood quantum, 12-month residents of Michigan, and attending a public college or university in Michigan.
 The MITW covers tuition only.
 Make sure to include a copy of your Michigan Drivers License or State of Michigan ID, Tribal ID, and if you choose, a copy of your Social Security Card.

-Tutor qualification requirements: Tutors for tutees in elementary school must have completed one year of full time college level courses that must include a math course and a teaching reading course.
-Tutors for tutees in high school and middle school must have completed one year of full time college level courses that must include at least on college level course in the subject area for which they will be tutoring.
+Tutor qualification requirements: Tutors for tutees in elementary school must have completed one year of full-time college-level courses that must include a math course and a teaching reading course.
+Tutors for tutees in high school and middle school must have completed one year of full-time college-level courses that must include at least one college-level course in the subject area for which they will be tutoring.

-Documentation for program eligibility requirements and tutor qualification requirements must be submitted with application.
+Documentation for program eligibility requirements and tutor qualification requirements must be submitted with the application.

 LRBOI Student Services